SELinuxProject/selinux/secilc/docs/cil_type_statements.md

 </tr>
 <tr class="odd">
 <td align="left"><p><code>object_name</code></p></td>
 <td align="left"><p>A optional string within double quotes representing an object name for the 'name transition' rule.
 This string will be matched against the objects name (if a path then the last component of that path).
-If the string matches exactly, the <code>default_type_id</code> will then become the new type.</p></td>
+If the string matches exactly, the <code>default_type_id</code> will then become the new type.
+The special name <code>*</code>, including the quoted form <code>"*"</code>, instead produces an unnamed transition.
+CIL string literals do not process escapes, so a literal asterisk filename cannot be expressed this way.</p></td>
 </tr>
 <tr class="even">
 <td align="left"><p><code>default_type_id</code></p></td>